 ReIn their newly released book TRANSFORMING ORGASMS with Psychedelics, Cannabis & Science, husband and wife team Nathaniel and Emily Morris describe a scientific methodology that you can use to test how cannabis and psychedelics affect you sexually.

-Cannabis expert and coauthor Nathaniel Morris says: “Consider how biometric sensors like smartwatches have revolutionized the way people exercise.
-Accurate feedback about how your body is responding to an activity allows you to make better, more informed choices.
+Cannabis expert and coauthor Nathaniel Morris says: “Consider how biometric sensors like smartwatches have revolutionized how people exercise.
+Accurate feedback about how your body responds to an activity allows you to make better, more informed choices.
 This is true for sex.
-Monitoring your heart rate is one of many tools now available for people to measure how they are responding to cannabis and psychedelics in a sexual context.”
+Monitoring your heart rate is one of many ways to measure how they respond to cannabis and psychedelics in a sexual context.”

 - Drugs, dose, and method

 - Trance and connection